8base/old-documentation/development-tools/client-tools/user-authentication.md

 # User Authentication

 8base SDK provides an easy way to implement login in your client application.
-We use [auth0](https://www.auth0.com) to login users and generate a JWT token that can be used to authenticate the API.
+We use [Auth0](https://www.auth0.com) to login users and generate a JWT token that can be used to authenticate the API.

-8base SDK provides `Auth0WebClient` package that wraps and configures auth0 react library.
+8base SDK provides the `Auth0WebClient` package that wraps and configures the Auth0 React library.
 You initialize `Auth0WebClient` with `domain`, `clientID` and `redirectUri` and pass it to `EightBaseAppProvider`.
-The example below shows recommended configuration using the default auth0 account.
+The example below shows recommended configuration using the default Auth0 account.

 ```javascript
 import React from 'react';